binark/query-predicate/README.md

 lastName.setContains("bar");
 ```

-This will find all records that have _lastName_ that starts with "foo" (non case-sensitive) or _lastName_ that contains "bar" (case sensitive)
+This will find all records that have _lastName_ that starts with "foo" (non-case-sensitive) or _lastName_ that contains "bar" (case-sensitive)

 ### 2.3 Field mapping